 View of HIX Pensacola West street location from 3rd floor hallway.

-The hotel had an attractive lobby with a sort of Asian Indian décor.
+The hotel has an attractive lobby with a sort of Asian Indian décor.
 There is a small lobby with chairs, couch, TV and coffee.
-A small mini-market is beside the lobby with microwave meals and other items.
+A small mini-market beside the lobby sells microwave meals and other items.

-I arrived around 8pm to learn that the Florida Panhandle is actually Central Time Zone and it had now been 37 hours since I had gotten out of bed in California.
+I arrived at the hotel around 8pm to learn the Florida Panhandle is Central Time Zone and an hour earlier than the rental car clock.
+It was 37 hours since I had gotten out of bed in California.
 I was ready for some horizontal time.

 “Blinded by sleep and in need of a bed, I came in from the east with the sun in my eyes.” – Bob Dylan

 I memorized the words to Dylan’s Isis on a road trip through Death Valley National Park a few years back and it usually comes to mind as a strategy for staying awake when I am driving by myself on a long road trip, like 15 hours across Florida.